NZX follows global slump as coronavirus and oil crash hit home

 The New Zealand share market has gone into correction territory with a 5 per cent fall in the opening minutes of trading.

-This follows moves on international markets, which saw all major stock markets, led by the US stock market, fell on the back of the spread of coronavirus and yesterday's oil crash.
+This follows moves on international markets, which saw all major stock markets, led by the US stock market, fall on the back of the spread of coronavirus and yesterday's oil crash.

 At 10,642 points, the S&P/NZX50 was down 444 points at 10,642, having fallen 3 per cent on Monday.